Parthyapps/Kotlin_Most_Important_Topics/README.md

 - 2.LifeCycle Scope. - Lifecycle aware and tied with Activity , fragment. coroutines are cancelled when activity reaches destory state.(Useful for UI-related tasks, such as animations, fetching data for the UI, or updating LiveData.)
 - 3.ViewModel Scope - Lifecycle-aware scope tied to the ViewModel.Coroutines are automatically cancelled when the ViewModel is cleared.( Ideal for long-running tasks like API calls or database operations in ViewModel that survive configuration changes.)
 - CoroutineScope: Fully customizable; used for independent tasks with manual control.

+# 🚀 Key Features of Kotlin
+## 1️⃣ Conciseness - Kotlin reduces boilerplate code with type inference, smart casts, and data classes.
+## 2️⃣ Null Safety - Nullable Types: Understanding the concept of nullability and using safe calls (?.), the Elvis operator (?:), and the non-null assertion operator (!!).
+## 3️⃣ Extension Functions - Add new functions to existing classes without modifying their source code.
+## 4️⃣ Interoperability - Fully compatible with Java, making migration seamless.
+## 5️⃣ Coroutines - Simplifies asynchronous programming with lightweight, efficient threading.
+## 6️⃣ Data Classes - Auto-generates `equals()`, `hashCode()`, `toString()`, and more for concise data modeling.
+## 7️⃣ Functional Programming - Supports lambdas, higher-order functions, and immutable data structures.
+## 8️⃣ Smart Casts - Automatically infers types, reducing explicit type checks.
+## 9️⃣ Ranges - Provides a built-in range type for loops, conditions, and collections.
+## 🔟 Companion Objects - Acts as a Kotlin alternative to static methods in Java, with class-level properties and functions.
+## Error Handling

 # Basic Syntax and Fundamentals
 - Variables and Constants: Understanding **var (mutable) and val (immutable)** for declaring variables.